jose-techcode/SysAdmin-Tool/README.md

 # 11. Notes

 In the future, maybe goreleaser will be added to manage package versions, mainly for a possible cross-platform idea as well.
+Tests of new technologies or features may appear.
+The api subcommand does not work inside Docker.